metacpan/metacpan-cpan-extracted/distros/N/Neo4j-Client/README.md

 Chris Leishman's
 [libneo4j-client](https://github.com/cleishm/libneo4j-client) is a C library for communication with a Neo4j server via the Bolt protocol.
+A fork at <https://github.com/majensen/libneo4j-omni> enables the library to run on Neo4j versions up through 5.x.

-Installing this module will attempt to build the API portion of the library on your machine. `libneo4j-client`'s interactive shell and documentation are not built.
+Installing this module will attempt to build the API portion of the library on your machine. `libneo4j-omni`'s interactive shell and documentation are not built.
 The install process will use the GNU autotools `autoconf-2.69`, `automake-1.16.3`, and `m4-1.4.18-patched` which are bundled with this distro and are known to work on this library.
-(These are required to build from ./configure for `libneo4j-client`.)
+(These are required to build from ./configure for `libneo4j-omni`.)

 Thanks to the miracle of [Alien::Build](https://metacpan.org/pod/Alien::Build), the library